grebnafets/cset/README.md

 Example: mem.m is abstraction for malloc

-I do not bother setting any guards for threads nor forks as it is most likely already in place.
+I do not bother setting any guards for threads nor forks as they are most likely already in place.

 ### critical